brimdata/zync/README.md

 Also, for now, we will assume that prior to processing by the pipeline ETLs, the `zync etl` command pre-maps each
-Debezium event into the form:
+Debezium event into the form
 ```
 {
   kafka: {topic:string,partition:int64,offset:int64},